biometric-technologies/biometric-sdk/readme.md

 # Structure

-NOTE: Some modules are still unavailable.
+NOTE: Some modules are still under development.

 * `io` – defines functionality for working with images and biometric files.
 * `iris` – provides functionality for working with IRIS biometrics.